Linaro/lava/doc/support.rst

 `IRC <https://en.wikipedia.org/wiki/Internet_Relay_Chat>`_ is a common support method for developers.
-Our team is spread geographically around the world, with some members in Europe, America, Asia and Oceania.
+Our team is spread geographically around the world, with some members in Europe, America, Asia.
 We are usually talking on our IRC channel ``#linaro-lava`` on ``irc.freenode.net``.